darkfire000/gsc-rust/README.md

 If you want to output the logs to a file, you will want to use the regular ``docker logs`` command because ``docker-compose logs`` adds color and formating which does not translate well into actual log files:

 ``docker logs rust-server_1 > my.log``

+### Configurating The Game Settings
+Check the wiki for this repo.

+## Technical Stuff

+### How Does All Of This Work?

+Docker is a platform for creating, sharing, and running applications.
+A Docker container is sort of like a tiny virtual machine build specifically to run an application, in our case, a dedicated game server.
+The game server is actually running on Linux inside of a tiny Docker container.